 Some of the strategies for marine conservation are the setting up protected areas, such as marine protected areas (MPAs), developing sustainable fisheries, setting fishing catch quotas, and restoring the populations of endangered species through artificial means.

-The Marine Science Program at the Department of Parks and Wildlife (DPaW) provides a strong scientific foundation for the management of Western Australia's world-class system of marine parks and reserves and for the conservation of the State's unique marine biodiversity.
+The Marine Science Program at the Department of Biodiversity, Conservation and Attractions provides a strong scientific foundation for the management of Western Australia's world-class system of marine parks and reserves and for the conservation of the State's unique marine biodiversity.